 Add flour and cook stirring continuously for another 30 seconds.

 Add milk, stirring until combined.

-Add the rest of the water and the cream and stir until combined.
+Add the cream and stir until combined.

 Add the garlic, chicken bouillon, thyme and black pepper.
 Stir.

 Taste for salt and add more if needed.

 Continue to stir frequently until you see steam, then cook about 3 minutes until the sauce has thickened.
 (It will not thicken any more in the oven so make sure you get it as thick as you want now.)

 Remove from heat, pour into medium large casserole pan and cool in refrigerator at least 30 minutes (see note).